Sasanian Empire: Slavery

+To free a slave (irrespective of his or her faith) was considered a good deed.
+Slaves had some rights including keeping gifts from the owner and at least three days of rest in the month.

 The most common slaves in the Sasanian Empire were the household servants, who worked in private estates and at the fire-temples.
 Usage of a woman slave in a home was common, and her master had outright control over her and could even produce children with her if he wanted to.
 Slaves also received wages and were able to have their own families whether they were female or male.
 Harming a slave was considered a crime, and not even the king himself was allowed to do it.

 The master of a slave was allowed to free the person when he wanted to, which, no matter what faith the slave believed in, was considered a good deed.
 A slave could also be freed if his/her master died.

 Culture

 Education

 There was a major school, called the Grand School, in the capital.
 In the beginning, only 50 students were allowed to study at the Grand School.
 In less than 100 years, enrollment at the Grand School was over 30,000 students.